 Do I have to agree to cookies?

 Under the new GDPR legislation, information provided by cookies is considered personal data.
 We are therefore required to ask you to opt-in to accept cookies when browsing our website.
-When landing on our website for the first time cookies will be blocked until you accept them via the notice that appears at the bottom of the page.
+When landing on our website for the first time cookies will be blocked until you set your cookie preferences.

 You don't have to accept the cookies, however by doing so you will be providing us with vital information to improve the user experience of our website and to analyse its effectiveness.